microsoft/FactoryOrchestrator/docs/docs/index.md

 Tasks are used to capture actions that the server can execute, and TaskLists are used to organize and manage these Tasks.
 Learn more about [Tasks and Tasklists](tasks-and-tasklists.md).

-See [Getting started with Factory Orchestrator](get-started-with-factory-orchestrator.md) for details on how to install and run the app and service.
+See [Getting started with Factory Orchestrator](get-started-with-factory-orchestrator.md) for details on how to install and run the app and/or service.

 ## Factory Orchestrator logs